fpereiro/gotoB/tutorial/tutorial.md

 - **One application for all devices**: if properly written, a webapp can be seamlessly used from both mobile and desktop devices.
 - **It is a service**: instead of storing most of its information on the users' device like native applications do, webapps retrieve and store information on a server that is accessible through an internet connection.

+What are the benefits of webapps?
-By merely requiring a device with internet a web browser, and no installation, webapps allow you to reach billions of people with minimal friction.
-And by providing a service that stores information, webapps prevent users from losing data or being locked into a single device; webapps provide an ultimate level of access and mobility to their users.
+- **No installation**.
+By merely requiring a device with internet and a web browser, webapps allow you to reach billions of people with minimal friction.
+- **Use the application from any device**.
+By providing a service that stores information, webapps prevent users from having their data locked into a single device.

 ### How does a webapp work?

-As we just saw, a webapp is an application that runs in a web browser.
+As we just saw, a webapp is an application that runs on a web browser.
 When you click on a link (or write an address in the URL bar of a browser), a webpage is loaded.
 This webpage contains HTML, CSS and usually some js.

-The HTML and CSS represent the actual content on the page.
+The HTML and CSS represent the actual content of the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks. js is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write webapps without js.

 HTML, CSS and js are text files, really.
 They have to conform to certain rules (very strict ones in the case of js), but they are humanly readable and can be opened on any text editor.

 When you load a webpage, an HTML file (which is text that conforms to certain rules, nothing else) may contain further CSS or js inside of it.
 These CSS or js files are also text, also conforming to certain rules.

-The browser, while receiving HTML, CSS and js, starts putting things on the screen - and that's what you see when the page is fully loaded.
+The browser, when receiving HTML, CSS and js, starts putting things on the screen - and that's what you see when the page is fully loaded.

 ### The two sides of a webapp